stymo/xpy-50/src/stats/README.md

 example) were swapped.
-This is important for both augmenting the dataset and preventing overfitting: new patches can be created by swapping the tones in existing patches which both increases the dataset size and prevents overfitting a certain tone parameter from being associated with the specific tone as it appeared in the original dataset.
+This is important for both augmenting the dataset and preventing overfitting: new patches can be created by swapping the tones in existing patches which both increases the dataset size and prevents overfitting a parameter from being associated with the specific tone as it appeared in the original dataset.